How we deal with leaked credentials

 You are sharing old data, can’t you deduplicate you data?

-We are reaching out to various organisation that also process leaked credentials to see if we can work something out.
+We are reaching out to various organisations that also process leaked credentials to see if we can work something out.
 But so far we have not found a practical solution yet.

 Can I still request my data as an individual?